MACC-ASA-Monolithic2Services/Chassis/README.md

 # Schemas

-A simple Python package that contains Pydantic schemas for other projects.
+A simple Python package that contains Pydantic schemas and token dependencies for other projects.

 ## Installation